meduketto/iksemel-rust/DESIGN.md

 allocation.

-It can be argued that, this is not going to help when the allocation is tiny, as something else will inevitable fail anyway.
+It can be argued that, this is not going to help when the allocation is tiny, as something else will inevitably fail anyway.

-Whether small or not, Iksemel always checks allocations and returns a NoMemory error when they fail.
+Whether small or not, Iksemel tries to always check allocations and return a NoMemory error when they fail.
+This does not extend into XPath and XMPP client implementations where the used library functions would just panic for failed allocations anyway.

+### Sans-IO with Event Returning APIs

+All the parsers and the protocol implementation are chained through methods which take incoming bytes as input and return an element meaningful at the level of the parser with an usize about how much of the input is processed so far.

+This allows much better composition than passing callbacks either as closures or trait objects.
+It also plays well with the borrow checker since the outer parser's state is not passed to the inner parser as part of the callbacks.

 ### Null Cursors